-The Rights and Responsibilities of Everyone in Hazlewood Community Primary School
+The Rights and Responsibilities of Everyone in Hazlewood Community Primary School OUR STAFF

-OUR STAFF

-Staff Rights Staff Responsibilities Work in an environment where common courtesies and social conventions are respected; Express their views and to contribute to policies which they are required to reflect in their work; A suitable career structure and opportunities for professional development; Support and advice from senior colleagues and external bodies; Adequate and appropriate accommodation and resources; To be treated with care and dignity from all members of our school community; Behave in a professional manner at all times; Ensure that lessons are well prepared, making use of available resources, and that homework is appropriately set and constructively marked; Show interest and enthusiasm in the work in hand and in their pupils' learning; Listen to the pupils, value their contributions and respect their views; Be sympathetic, approachable and alert to pupils in difficulty or falling behind; Identify and seek to meet pupils' special educational needs through the SEN Code of Practice; Share with the parents any concerns they have about their child's progress or development; Expect high standards and acknowledge effort and achievement; pursue opportunities for personal and professional development; Report suspected cases of bullying to Designated Teacher for Child Protection.
+Staff Rights Staff Responsibilities Work in an environment where common courtesies and social conventions are respected; Express their views and to contribute to policies which they are required to reflect in their work; A suitable career structure and opportunities for professional development; Support and advice from senior colleagues and external bodies; Adequate and appropriate accommodation and resources; To be treated with care and dignity from all members of our school community; Behave in a professional manner at all times; Ensure that lessons are well prepared, making use of available resources, and that homework is appropriately set and constructively marked; Show interest and enthusiasm in the work in hand and in their pupils' learning; Listen to the pupils, value their contributions and respect their views; Be sympathetic, approachable and alert to pupils in difficulty or falling behind; Identify and seek to meet pupils' special educational needs through the SEN Code of Practice; Share with the parents any concerns they have about their child's progress or development; Expect high standards and acknowledge effort and achievement; pursue opportunities for personal and professional development; Report suspected cases of bullying to Designated Teacher for Child Protection or in their absence to Deputy Designated Teacher for Child Protection.
 The Principal must also be informed.
 Follow up any complaint by a parent about bullying, and report back within one week on the action which has been taken

-The Rights and Responsibilities of Everyone in Hazlewood Community Primary School
+The Rights and Responsibilities of Everyone in Hazlewood Community Primary School OUR PARENTS/ CARERS